uncommonhacks/guide-hybrid/README.md

 have to build it entirely during Uncommon Hacks.
 We’ll have several themed prizes, such as “Most Uncommon” (see the Devpost site for the full list), which you might use as inspiration for your project.
-Our hackers created the most whimsical projects from 3D music visualizer to Pokémon cards producer.
+Our hackers created the most whimsical projects from 3D music visualizer to a Pokémon card generator!

 You also can look at
 - [2021 submissions](https://uncommon-hacks-2021.devpost.com/project-gallery)
 - [2020 submissions](https://uncommon-hacks-2020.devpost.com/project-gallery)